Unboxed-Software/solana-course/README.md

 ## About

-This course is the best starting point for web developers starting their Web3 development journey.
+This course is the best place for web developers starting their Web3 development journey.
 Solana is the ideal network for Web3 because of its high speed, low transaction costs, energy efficiency, and large developer community.

 The course is currently hosted at https://soldev.app/course.